olivvein/Code_With_AI/README.md

 - [ ] Multiple System prompt based on the framework (react, vannila, ...)
 - [ ] User System Prompt
 - [ ] App Templates with integrated puter api and UI
+- [ ] buildable version that include the packages for faster load time